 Download and install the

-kubectl vsphere CLI utility on the bootstrap machine on which you run Tanzu CLI commands.
+kubectl vsphere CLI plugin on the bootstrap machine on which you run Tanzu CLI commands.

 Connect to the supervisor cluster and add it as a management cluster to the